14 May 2020

 Some extra things to bear in mind when you have applied: You can sometimes reapply

 If your application is turned down, some grants allow you to immediately reapply (with the exception of Covid-19 ACE individual grants – definitely check the individual grant’s T&Cs).
-The most vital thing is that your dates match and the date of the first day of any activity or work ABSOLUTELY CANNOT be before the date of the grant announcement (ACE: 6 weeks for £15k).
+The most vital thing is that your dates match and the date of the first day of any activity or work ABSOLUTELY CANNOT be before the date of the grant announcement (ACE: 6 weeks for up to £15k).
 It’s a wise thing to account for two or three rounds of applications in your time scale.
 You will appear more organised and on it if you get your plans down with months to spare.
 They allow for confirmed and pending confirmations of assets or professional engagement because of this.
 It’s also ok if the artist you had down to do your sound design ends up getting another gig so you have to switch.
 They understand what freelance work and the arts are like.
 As long as the information is true when you write it it’s ok if it changes after you get the grant.

 They may hold back the final payment until you submit an evaluation